Beat the Arizona Heat: Complete Insulation Guide

 - May attract pests if treatment wears off

-The Arizona secret weapon: Not technically insulation but crucial for our climate.
+Not technically insulation but crucial for our climate.

 - Function: Reflects up to 97% of radiant heat

-- Best for: Attic rafters, roof decking
+- Best For: Attic rafters, roof decking

 - Reduces attic temps by 20-30°F